acumos/on-boarding/docs/user-guide.rst

 --------------------------------------------

 You can on-board your model with a license (Except for dockerized models as we assume that modelers will embed their licence in their Docker image).
+During Web on-boarding you can choose "Upload" a license file, "Select licence Profil" or "Create New", please refer to licensing documentation for the details.

-Whatever the case, CLI or WEB on-boarding, if the license file extension is not 'json' the license on-boarding will not be possible and if the name is not 'license' Acumos will rename your license file as "license.json" and you will see your license file as "license-1.json" in the artifacts table.
-If you upload a new version of your license through the portal, the license number revision will be increased by one like that "license-2.json".
-To help user create the license file expected by Acumos a license user guide is available here :
+Whatever the case, CLI or WEB on-boarding :

+ - If the license file extension is not 'json' the license on-boarding will not be possible.
+ - During the on-boarding, your license file will be renamed and you will see your license file as "license-1.0.0.json" in the artifact table.
+ - If you on-board a new version of your model through the portal, the license number revision will be increased like that "license-1.0.1.json" to follow the model number revision.
-`License user guide <../../../submodules/license-manager/docs/user-guide.html>`_

 Whatever the kinds of models :